Balmoral Fire Station: History

 Additions were made to the fire station in 1929 to the design of architect S.W.
 Prior.
 The tender of C. King was accepted.

 A brick air raid shelter was constructed to the rear of the fire station during World War II.
-The Japanese attack on Pearl Harbour in December 1941 stunned the Australian populous, and in the weeks and months which followed fear of air raids and invasion dominated Australian society.
+The Japanese attack on Pearl Harbor in December 1941 stunned the Australian populous, and in the weeks and months which followed fear of air raids and invasion dominated Australian society.
 On Christmas Eve, 1941, instructions were issued in each State by the State Emergency Committee for government, private employers and private households to immediately commence with the building of shelters.
 In Brisbane, three distinct categories of surface shelters were constructed: pill box, cantilever and special/site specific.
 Most of the shelters surviving today are of cantilever construction as these were purposely designed and located for conversion to public waiting sheds and shade structures after the war.
 The air raid shelter at the Balmoral Fire Station is of the pill box form, constructed by the State Government for the use of the firemen manning the Station.
 It was built to shelter approximately six adults.

 A tennis court was constructed on the property, and was the site of some of the local Fireman's Recreation Club activities.

 In 2002, it was decided that the building was too out-of-date for the needs of the fire service and a new location for a modern fire station was sought.
 The old fire station was sold and converted into a residence.
 It changed hands in April 2014 for $615,000.
 The air raid shelter still forms part of the property.